abienvenu/Kyela/README.md

 * Dans AbstractController, override generateUrl pour lui rajouter la pollUrl ?
 * Nice handling of bad (forged) URLs
 * Ability to switch language
-* Edit choices : improve the look & feel, add a colorpicker
 * Edit Participant should let him edit his choices as well
-* form l18n
 * Make CSRF work (it is disabled in my main config.yml)
 * Add confirmation before deleting a Participant/Event/Choice
 * Functional test for Participation
-* Use a cool date/time widget
 * Create a default list of choices when creating a new poll
 * Sort dates
 * Archive old dates